shasha3493/Self-Attention-Transformers-and-Pretraining/readme.md

 - Accuracy when training the model directly on `birth_places_train.csv` : 2%

-- Accuracy when pre-training and them finetuning: 22.4%
+- Accuracy when pre-training and then finetuning: 22.4%

 ### 2. Perceiver AR model:

-- Accuracy when pre-training and them finetuning: 16.67.4%
+- Accuracy when pre-training and then finetuning: 16.67%

 **The pretrained model achieved higher accuracy (more than benchmark) because it had prior knowledge from being trained on a large dataset.
 It learned patterns and features during pretraining, enabling it to generalize better on new examples.
 In contrast, the non-pretrained model started from scratch, lacking the initial knowledge and taking longer to learn meaningful representations, resulting in lower accuracy.**